004 Spotts World Culture Building is home to the Office for Global Engagement.

 No matter how many friends an international student makes on campus, many feel cut off from close family relationships.
 To help fill this void, SRU offers a host family program where students are matched with American families interested in opening their homes to them.
 Typical activities include sightseeing, shopping, home cooked meals, and occasional home-stays.
 Interested students may sign up for a host family at any time during their studies.

 Each November, SRU celebrates Internations Week.
 Activities are scheduled, allowing students to share their cultures with the University community.
 The highlight of the week is the International Dinner where students prepare foods from their home cuisine.

 One of the activities on campus that most international students are involved with is the Internations Club.
 Here, both international and domestic students have the opportunity to share cultures and get together for social events.

-"Longitudes and Latitudes" is the monthly newsletter of the International Services Office.
+"Longitudes and Latitudes" is the monthly newsletter of the Office for Global Engagement.
 Updates on activities, news from campus, and special events are included to keep all students informed.
 This newsletter is distributed electronically on our international student e-mail network.
 Paper copies are also available.